CRISP: Curriculum Inducing Primitive Informed Subgoal Prediction for Hierarchical Reinforcement Learning: Methodology

 \section{Methodology}

-In this section, we first explain our primitive informed parsing scheme (PIP) for selecting efficient subgoals according to the current lower primitive, and then explain our hierarchical curriculum learning based approach that mitigates non-stationarity in HRL.
-PIP periodically performs data relabeling on a handful of expert demonstrations to populate subgoal transition dataset $D_g$.
-We then learn an efficient high level policy by using reinforcement learning and additional inverse reinforcement learning (IRL) based regularization objective.
+This section comprises of overview on (i) primitive-informed parsing (PIP) that adaptively builds the subgoal dataset according to the current lower primitive, (ii) IRL regularization that conditions the higher level policy to predict achievable sugoals, and (iii) joint SAC optimisation that unifies RL and IRL updates.

-\subsection{Primitive Informed Parsing: PIP}
+\subsection{Primitive Informed Parsing (PIP)}

-Primitive informed parsing approach (PIP) uses the current lower primitive $\pi_{L}$ to parse expert state demonstrations dataset $D$.
-An overview of the method is depicted in Figure~\ref{fig:explain_method}.
-We explain below how PIP adaptively parses expert demonstration trajectories from $D$ to generate subgoal transition dataset $D_g$.
-We start with current lower primitive $\pi_{L}$ and an expert state demonstration trajectory $e = (s^e_0, s^e_1, \ldots, s^e_{T-1})$.
-The environment is reset to initial state $s^e_0$.
-Starting at $i=1$ to $T-1$, we incrementally provide states $s^e_i$ as subgoals to lower primitive $\pi_{L}$. $\pi_{L}$ tries to achieve $s^e_i$ within $c$ timesteps from the initial state.
-If $\pi_{L}$ achieves the subgoal $s^e_i$ within $c$ timesteps, we provide $s^e_{i+1}$ as the next subgoal.
-Conversely, if $\pi_L$ fails to achieve the subgoal $s^e_i$ from the initial state, we add $s^e_{i-1}$ to the list of subgoals.
-Intuitively, since $s^e_{i-1}$ was the last subgoal achieved by lower-level primitive, it is a good candidate for the next subgoal from initial state.
-Once we add $s^e_{i-1}$ to the list of subgoals, we continue the process after setting $s^e_{i-1}$ as the new initial state, until we reach the end of $e$.
-This subgoal transition sequence $D_g^{e}$ is subsequently added to $D_g$.
-The pseudocode for PIP is given in Algorithm~\ref{alg:algo_pip}.
+PIP leverages the \emph{current} low-level policy $\pi_L$ to re-segment the expert, state-only dataset $D$ into a buffer of \emph{reachable} sub-goal transitions $D_g$ (overview in Fig.~\ref{fig:explain_method}).
 Notably, PIP assumes ability to reset the environment to any state in $D$.
 Although this seems impracticable in real world robotic scenarios, this becomes feasible in our setup since we first learn good policies in simulation, and then deploy them in real world robotic scenarios.
-The underlying assumption is that with enough training in simulation, the policy becomes general enough to also perform well in real world tasks.
-We perform extensive experiments to support this claim in Section~\ref{sec:experiment} and discuss various ways to relax this assumption in Section~\ref{sec:discussion}.
+This follows the underlying assumption that with enough training in simulation, the policy becomes general enough to perform well in real world tasks.
+We perform extensive experiments to support this claim in Experiments section and discuss various ways to relax this assumption in Discussion section.